shamiraty/OPEN-STREAMLIT-PROJECTS/README.md

    - Includes an interactive sidebar with options to navigate between different views (`Home`, `Progress`).
    - Enables selection of quantitative features for exploring distributions and trends.

-## 3. HYPOTHESIS TESTING
+# PAGE 3: HYPOTHESIS TESTING

-# Data Science and Statistical Operations in the Hypothesis Testing Dashboard

 - **Data Loading and Cleaning**:
   - Reads data from an Excel file (`hypothesis.xlsx`).